 Paired with the 42 gram standard lightweight shaft results in a club that is significantly lighter than the standard Big Bertha driver and weighs only approx. 290 grams.
 The V-series is available in a base 9, 10.5 and 13 degree loft.

 As stated, this is a lesser known option for juniors but is a great one for your youth golfer to try out.
-We have even seen this driver in use at various regional and national tournaments in the 8 to 10-year-old age.
-For good deals check out the Callaway pre-owed site or eBay.
-The PGA Trade-in Network on eBay has some good condition used Big Bertha V Series Drivers on eBay for around $80, a great price for a really good junior friendly driver!
+We have seen this driver in use at various regional and national tournaments in the 8 to 10-year-old age groups.
+For good deals check out the Callaway pre-owed site or check pricing at the Amazon link below.

 The third of our recommended Callaway driver options is the Callaway XR 16.
 The “R-MOTO Face Technology” is 19% thinner than earlier drivers and the body is lighter too, resulting in more ball speed across the face and redistributed weight for more MOI.